TurnipGuy30/English-2022/docs/_posts/2022-09-05-If We Must Die.md

 <br><br>

 The language in this poem is specifically chosen to create a sense of emotion and atmosphere.
-This is done through the use of poetic devices such as alliteration, imagery, and rhyme.
+This is done using poetic devices such as alliteration, imagery, and rhyme.
 The poem also uses a sonnet structure, which is a traditional form of poetry.

 <br><hr><br>

 Overall, this poem effectively connects with the reader and conveys the struggles of the black community.
-It makes use of many poetic devices, and uses a traditional sonnet structure.
+It makes use of many poetic devices and uses a traditional sonnet structure.
 A first-person perspective is used, which creates a sense of empathy and connection with the reader.
 The poem calls for people to be inclusive and respectful of their differences.

 <br><hr><br>